-Whether you are renting a storage locker (maybe to keep homeschool books or children's clothing, collectibles or other treasures in) or if you just won an abandoned storage unit at a storage auction, you want to keep what is inside of it safe from theft and critters, here's how.
+Whether you are renting a storage locker (maybe to keep homeschool books or children's clothing, collectibles or other treasures in) or if you just won an abandoned storage unit at a storage auction, you want to keep what is inside of it safe from theft and critters.
+Here's how to keep your storage unit items safe.

 Keeping Your Items Safe